gokul-prathap-git/DSAIRPFeb25/session_14.md

 # Frequentist definition of probability

 # Law of Large numbers
-- The law of large numbers states that the more experiments we run, the closer we will tend to get tot the expected probability
+- The law of large numbers states that the more experiments we run, the closer we will tend to get tot the expected probability.

 # Events and Sample Spaces
 - Coin Toss example